dpdanpittman/dpdanpittman/README.md

 <div align="center">

+# 🚀 Daniel Pittman
-# 🚀 Dan Pittman | Senior Blockchain Infrastructure Engineer
+# Senior Blockchain Infrastructure Engineer

 ### Building the Future of Decentralized Infrastructure, One Block at a Time